Soprano Elsa Benoit shines in the double role of Angel and mother Sarah, who senses the approaching danger.

 French soprano Elsa Benoit is one of the most captivating young singers in front of the public today.

-She opens the 2018-19 season with her debut at Theater Basel in the role of Mélisande in Debussy’s Pelléas et Mélisande.
+Ms. Benoit opens the 2018-19 season with her debut at Theater Basel in the role of Mélisande in Debussy’s Pelléas et Mélisande.
 She goes on tour with il pomo d’oro and conductor Maxim Emelyanychevin as Poppea in concert performances of Händel’s Agrippina in Luxembourg, Madrid, Barcelona, Paris, London and Turku.
 Her season also includes leading roles with the Bavarian State Opera such as her role debut as Poppea in Händel’s Agrippina directed by Barrie Kosky and conducted by Ivor Bolton during the Opernfestspiele, and her role debuts as Adina in Donizetti’s L’elisir d’amore and Zerlina in Mozart’s Don Giovanni.
-She also appears as soprano soloist in Camilla de Rossi’s Il Sacrifizio di Abramo with the Nederlandse Bach Vereniging at the Concertgebouw in Amsterdam and Tivoli Vredenburg in Utrecht with the Netherlands Radio Philharmonic Orchestra under Leonardo García Alarcón as Gabriel and Eva in Haydn’s Die Schöpfung, with a further concert at the Tivoli Vredenburg in Utrecht
+She also appears as soprano soloist in Camilla de Rossi’s Il Sacrifizio di Abramo with the Nederlandse Bach Vereniging at the Concertgebouw in Amsterdam.
+She returns to the Concertgebouw with the Netherlands Radio Philharmonic Orchestra under Leonardo García Alarcón as Gabriel and Eva in Haydn’s Die Schöpfung, with a further concert at the Tivoli Vredenburg in Utrecht